 Again, all of the recipes mentioned in this post are waiting for you in a nice printable format in the FREE Resource Library.

 Let’s get moving.
 To make my soothing and relaxing bath salt, you will need three simple ingredients.
 Since the size of the jars, you will be using may vary, or if you want to make several jars worth, this recipe makes 1 1/2 cups of bath salt for reference.
 That is actually the exact amount we use for two baths at our home.

 1 cup Epsom Salt – easily available at any drug store or Walmart and Target

 1/2 cup Baking Soda

-10-15 drops high-quality essential oils like lavender, lemon, cedarwood, geranium – I buy mine here
+10-15 drops of high-quality essential oils like lavender, lemon, cedarwood, geranium – I buy mine here

 Totally optional: dried lavender buds.
-I just happened to some on hand.
-They make a nice addition to this recipe.
+I just happened to some on hand and thought they would make a nice addition to this recipe.

 Epsom salt is also available as a lavender version.
-But as with most ingredients, I prefer to buy the plain variety and add my own oils, but the choice is entirely up to you, of course.
+With most ingredients, I prefer to buy the plain variety and add my own oils, but the choice is entirely up to you, of course.

 Just place all ingredients in a clean, dry bowl and mix thoroughly.
 It works best to use a fork or even your hands to break up any lumps and to make sure the essential oils are dispersed throughout the mixture.

-Scoop them into a clean dry jar and that’s it.
+Scoop them into your clean dry jar and that’s it.